MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 :::image type="content" source="media/code-analysis-error-list.png" alt-text="Screenshot that shows analyzer violations in the Error List window." lightbox="media/code-analysis-error-list.png":::

 The analyzer rule violations also appear in the code editor as squiggle lines under the offending code.
-For example, the following screenshot shows three violations: one error (red squiggle line), one warning (green squiggle line), and one suggestion (three grey dots):
+For example, the following screenshot shows three violations: one error (red squiggle line), one warning (green squiggle line), and one suggestion (three gray dots):

 :::image type="content" source="media/diagnostics-severity-colors.png" alt-text="Screenshot that shows error, warning, and suggestion marks in the code editor.":::